 Partners: Ministry of Education and Human Resources and Department of Blue Economy

-As of now, the Ministry of Education has not yet directly integrated the ‘Blue Economy’ as a topic within the national curriculum neither has objectives within the ‘Fisheries’ syllabus which students at the Secondary 3 level cover the topic ‘Fisheries’ during their geography, and TE from Secondary 1 to Secondary 5 (secondary 4 and 5 being optional).
-But in the meantime something concrete needs to be done in order to introduce Blue Economy to the students.
+As of now, the Ministry of Education has not yet directly integrated the ‘Blue Economy’ as a topic within the national curriculum neither has objectives within the ‘Fisheries’ syllabus which students at the Secondary 3 level cover the topic ‘Fisheries’ during their geography and TE from Secondary 1 to Secondary 5 (secondary 4 and 5 is optional).
+But in the meantime, something concrete needs to be done in order to introduce Blue Economy to the students.
 Therefore, this project proposes the creation of a workbook that can be used to educate the secondary school students on the various aspects of the ‘Blue Economy’ mainly the fisheries sector through the ‘Blue Education’.

 Certainly, emphasis must be placed on the area of education.
 This project must not be regarded as a mere mechanism of mass propaganda or publicity to create awareness on the ‘Blue Economy’.
-On the contrary, it aims at educating the youths by imparting knowledge, skills and understanding pertaining to various areas of the ‘Blue Economy’ focusing on past, current and ongoing research and projects related to the fisheries sector, and aqua culture as a case study.
+On the contrary, it aims at educating the youths by imparting knowledge, skills and understanding pertaining to various areas of the ‘Blue Economy’ focusing on past, current and ongoing research and projects related to the fisheries sector, and aquaculture as a case study.
 When we consider the SDG, Goal 4: Quality Education, goal target 4.7 clearly states that “By 2030, ensure that all learners acquire the knowledge and skills needed to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles…” If we want any aspect of the ‘Blue Economy’ to be durable and sustainable and actively engaged by the local Seychellois we ought to invest in the ‘Blue Education’, as education is the key to the development of any country and its people.
 Without investment in quality ‘Blue Education’, progress relating to employment or entrepreneurship in the ‘Blue Economy’ or the fisheries sector will be slow-moving or might eventually stagnate.

-Furthermore, education is indeed as a crucial and an essential part to ensure healthy lifestyles and promote well-being for the young people.
+Furthermore, education is true as a crucial and essential part to ensure healthy lifestyles and promote well-being for young people.
 When our youths are better educated in eating a healthy diet which included fish, the future generation is much less vulnerable to health risks.
 Apart from contributing in the areas of employment and entrepreneurship, education helps fight the area unhealthy lifestyle and improve health and take steps to prevent illnesses through a healthy lifestyle that a “Blue Diet” can offer.
 Surely, SDG 4 “Life Below Water” when directly addressed in the workbook will impact our young learners to become active citizens in promoting and conserving the environment not only until they complete the last page of the workbook but lifelong.
 Quality Educational materials in the form of workbooks for the secondary school students will surely help promote lifelong learning opportunities.
 In addition to self-education, it is possible that this educational material will create opportunities for them to educate others in their homes, schools and communities

 SeyCCAT funds: SCR 100, 000